-Here, our Mankato criminal defense attorneys answer some of the most frequently asked questions about bail and bond in Southern Minnesota.
+Here, our criminal defense attorneys answer some of the most frequently asked questions about bail and bond in southern Minnesota.

 Contact us as soon as possible.
-The sooner you call us and get us on the case, the more time we wil have to prepare your defense.
-Even if you are not sure you want to hire us, call us and talk with one of our Mankato bail and bond attorneys.
-We offer a complimentary, no-obligation consultation.
+The sooner you call us and get us on the case, the more time we will have to prepare your defense.
+Even if you are not sure you want to hire us, call us and talk with one of our bail and bond attorneys.
+We offer a private, no-obligation consultation.
 Talk to us and see what we can do for you.

-Your Guide to Bail and Bond in Minnesota
+Frequently Asked Questions: Your Guide To Bail And Bond In Minnesota

-Every citizen is entitled to post bail or a bond in Mankato, Minnesota in order to be released from jail pending trial.
+Every citizen is entitled to post bail or a bond in order to be released from jail pending trial.
 This means that no matter what the crime the judge will set bail.